Use of Compression Gloves for Distal Radius Fractures

 Fig 2.
 Participant reports of compression glove contribution.

 Bringing it Home

-Based on the findings from this study, the combination of wearing compression gloves with rehabilitative exercises positively contributes to distal radius fracture outcomes with respect to pain, swelling, and ROM.
+Based on the findings from this study, the combination of wearing compression gloves after hand surgery with rehabilitative exercises positively contributes to distal radius fracture outcomes with respect to pain, swelling, and ROM.
 It is suggested that surgeons, physicians, and therapists consider incorporating compression gloves into the treatment program of distal radius fractures.
 Furthermore, it is important to consider limitations of this study including small sample size and lack of blinding which could have impacted the results of this study.

 Harris, L. C., Cole, A. L., Monroe, P. C., Chancey, J. A., & Shuler, M. S. (2011).
 Compression glove may reduce complications secondary to distal radius fracture.
 Journal of Hand Therapy, 24(4), 383–384.

 Shuler, M. S., Cole, A. L., Monroe, P. C., Harris, L. C., Chancey, J. A., & Robinson, M. A. (2011).
 Compression glove may reduce Complications secondary to distal radius fractures: Level 1 evidence.
 Journal of Hand Surgery, 36(8), 31–32.

 Citation Kim, J., Sung, D. J., Lee, J. (2017).
 Therapeutic effectiveness of instrument-assisted soft tissue mobilization for soft tissue injury: Mechanisms and practical application.
 Journal of Exercise Rehabilitation, 13(1). doi: https://doi.org/10.12965/jer.1732824.412 The skinny IASTM is a relatively simple technique that uses the surface of an instrument to minimize the amount of pressure or force needed…Read More